ostnam/rust-wfa/README.md

 | C  | -3 | -2 | -1 | 0 |

 The value that is stored in each of the wavefront matrices cell is the **number of characters of** ***Text*** that can be aligned, for the score *i*, at the diagonal *j*.

-The number of characters of **Query** that are aligned, for a number of characters of **Text** aligned n and a diagonal d is equal to n + d.
+If we align n character of **Text**, the number of characters of **Query** that are aligned is equal to n + the number of the current diagonal.
 For instance, for the alignment of "CAT" and "CAC" *Matches<sub>i, j</sub> = 2*, since on diagonal 0, if the matching penalty/bonus is set to 0, we can match up to 2 characters ("CA").

-We'll define insertions as aligning an extra character in *Query* (moving horizontally in the alignment matrix) and deletions as the opposite *Text* (moving vertically in the alignment matrix).
+We'll define the direction of insertions as aligning an extra character in *Query* (moving horizontally in the alignment matrix) and deletions as the opposite *Text* (moving vertically in the alignment matrix).

-At a high-level, the wavefront alignment algorithm can be defined as such (with ``pens`` being a struct that holds the mismatch/gap penalties):
+At the highest level, the wavefront alignment algorithm can be defined as such (with ``pens`` being a struct that holds the mismatch/gap penalties):

 ```rust
     let mut current_front = new_wavefront_state(query, text, pens);